Getting Curious

 Why We Lose Curiosity

 Our curiosity can end for so many reasons, it can be like mine with not having supportive role models in my life at a young age, it can be because of other factors from caregivers, societal pressures, and norms.
 I used to joke that it was a luxury to be curious.
 To philosophize about life.
 Who had time for that?
 Especially women when we are trying to do all the things.
 But you know what?
 We need it.
 We need curiosity and wonder.
-That is how we connect to our True Self.
-We are denying ourselves this amazing experience beyond our own world if we don’t get curious.
+That is how we connect to our True Self (curiosity is one of the 8 C’s of True Self).
+If we don’t get curious, we are denying ourselves this amazing experience beyond our own world.

 Masculine and Feminine Energies